streamanalyze/sa.documentation/amosql/basic-constructs.md

 character.
 For example the string `'ab"\'` can also be written as `"ab\"\\"`, and the string `a'"b` must be written as `"a'\"b"`.

+A [simple value](#simple-value) is either a constant or a variable reference.

+Syntax:
 ```
 simple-value ::= constant | variable
 ```